The Colbert County Jail was built in 1962 to house 62 prisoners.

 When ordering commissary, inmates have the option to order snacks, drinks, personal hygiene items, stationary items including stamped envelopes and some clothing items.
 Inmates place commissary orders once a week on Tuesdays, and receive their orders on Wednesdays.
 When an inmate is released they will be issued a Master Card debit card for the remaining balance of their account.
 However, if the inmate is transferred to another jail facility of another agency they will be issued a check to take with them to that facility.

 INMATE PHONE SERVICE

 The inmate phone system is provided by Telmate Communications (1-866-516-0115).
 An account is set up for each inmate once they are booked into the Colbert County Jail.
 The inmate will receive a six-digit pin code associated with their personal phone account.
 This pin code should be kept confidential; it is the responsibility of the inmate to protect his or her account.
-Money can be added to the inmate’s account online at www.telmate.com; or you may come to the jail any day of the week from 7am till 7pm and add funds to the inmate kiosk machine in the jail lobby with CASH, DEBIT CARDS or CREDIT CARDS.
+Money can be added to the inmate’s account online by clicking this link and setting up your own log in: TELMATE PHONES; or you may come to the jail any day of the week from 7am till 7pm and add funds to the inmate kiosk machine in the jail lobby with CASH, DEBIT CARDS or CREDIT CARDS.

 If you experience any trouble with the phone system, please contact Telmate Communications at the number listed above.

 Visitation hours are Sunday from 1:30 p.m. to 4:00 p.m.
 Inmates are allowed fifteen (15) minute visits.
 If an inmate or entire inmate section is locked down, inmate visitation may be denied.
 The booking process can take a while, therefore, new inmates being booked into the jail will not be allowed visitation until the booking process is completed and the inmate is placed in his or her cell.

 107 W. 4th Street